-As noted throughout this report, the Development Plan envisages future development of the land for townhousestyle dwellings of various sizes and configurations that will appeal to the broader market, while affording the elderly members of the community increased opportunities to downsize and 'age in place'.
+As noted throughout this report, the Development Plan envisages future development of the land for townhousestyle dwellings of various sizes and configurations that will appeal to the broader market, including affording the elderly members of the community increased opportunities to downsize and 'age in place' as well as attracting new families through larger family homes.

-6.2 Neighbourhood Character & Built Form
+7.2 Neighbourhood Character & Built Form

-As outlined in preceding sections of this report, the Site has been identified as a strategic location for residential development within the City of Monash.
-For this reason, when addressing the desired built form outcome for the Site, consideration must be given to the intended development potential for the Site, in concert with neighbourhood character and amenity considerations.
+As outlined in preceding sections of this report, the site has been identified as a strategic location for residential development within the City of Monash.
+For this reason, when addressing the desired built form outcome for the site, consideration must be given to the intended development potential for the site, in concert with neighbourhood character and amenity considerations.

-It is considered that the requirements of the DPO5, as discussed in detail at Section 4 of this report, provide substantial guidance as to the preferred built form outcome for the Site.
-It is submitted that the proposed Development Plan has been prepared to appropriately respond to the DPO5, while ensuring that future development of the Site will provide a positive contribution to the existing character of the surrounding environs.
+It is considered that the requirements of the DPO5, as discussed in detail at section 4 of this report, provide substantial guidance as to the preferred built form outcome for the site.
+It is submitted that the proposed Development Plan has been prepared to appropriately respond to the DPO5, while ensuring that future development of the site will provide a positive contribution to the existing character of the surrounding environs.

 The scale of existing residential development surrounding the site will be respected by ensuring that a maximum two (2) storey built form is provided adjacent to all abutting single storey dwellings.
-A three (3) storey built form scale is only proposed for the centre of the Site, along the Alvina Street frontage and in selected locations adjacent to neighbouring double-storey dwellings.
+A three (3) storey built form scale is only proposed for the centre of the site, along the Alvina Street frontage and in selected locations adjacent to neighbouring double-storey dwellings.

-We note that future development at the Site will maintain minimal visibility from the public realm, with the only street interface existing on the western boundary at Alvina Street.
+We note that future development at the site will maintain minimal visibility from the public realm, with the only street interface existing on the western boundary at Alvina Street.
 Notwithstanding, it is submitted that the character of the surrounding environs, in particular the streetscape character of Alvina Street has been considered in the development of the proposal.
 This will be achieved through the provision of an appropriate built-form graduation from the northern abutting single-storey dwellings to the three storey forms envisaged along the southern end of the Alvina Street frontage.
 Further detail regarding the appearance of the development in the surrounding context can be found on the 3D massing diagrams that form part of the proposed Development Plan package.